splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 You can configure the Splunk Distribution of OpenTelemetry .NET to suit your instrumentation needs.
 In most cases, modifying the basic configuration is enough to get started.
 More advanced settings are also available.

+.. caution:: This is a beta distribution.
+Use it for evaluation purposes only.
+Don't use it in production environments.
+Some features might have restrictions, limited stability, or might change in next versions.
+Limited support is provided on best-effort basis.

 .. _configuration-methods-dotnet-otel:

 Configuration methods